 7. Lighting Spaces

-This principle can also be used to illuminate spaces.
-Start shining from the side, and you will see that only half of the head is illuminated, and the texture of the plane and the contours of your face is unattractively emphasized.
+You can also use this principle to illuminate spaces.
+Start shining from the side, and you will see that only half of the head is illuminated, and the texture of the plane and the contours of your face are unattractively emphasized.

 In most cases, lighting from three main directions yields the best results.

-The main light, which draws the light, is positioned slightly higher on one side of the camera.
-This is usually the harsh light from a spotlight and shows the contours and surface details of the subject.
+The leading light source, which draws the light, is positioned slightly higher on one camera side.
+It is usually the harsh light from a spotlight and shows the contours and surface details of the subject.

-Diffuse light from the opposite side of the camera illuminates shadows and reduces light contrast.
-The stronger the contrast of the key light, the more important that soft, fill light is.
+The diffuse light from the opposite side of the Camera illuminates shadows and reduces light contrast.
+The stronger the contrast of the key light, the more critical that soft, fill light is.
 If the key light is nearly frontal, the fill light may not be needed.

 Finally, backlighting at an angle on the subject gives it three-dimensionality.

 As much as possible, additional lights can be added to highlight the background.
-If the space of the shooting pavilion or equipment is limited, be content with lighting the backdrop with the help of key and diffused light.
+If the shooting pavilion or equipment space is limited, be content with lighting the backdrop with the help of key and diffused light.

 Measuring Light Levels – How to measure light levels?